 Lin, Y. 2006.
 The straw-headed bulbul's legendary song.
 Nature Watch 14:8–10.

 Lin, Y. 2005.
 Singapore's answer to Notre Dame de Paris.
 The Organ 334:8–10.

-My companion on the Godwin-Austen glacier en route to K2 (8611 m) in the Karakoram Himalaya.
+K2 (8611 m) from the Godwin-Austen glacier in the Karakoram Himalaya.

 The snowy peak at far left is Chongtar Kangri (7315 m).

 Gunung Tahan, the highest mountain in the Malay peninsula